 How Hydrologic Information Can Inform Index Price

-A new source of information is real-time hydrologic data can improve participant knowledge by providing standardized information that correlates with index price.
+A new source of information is real-time hydrologic data, which can improve participant knowledge by providing standardized information that correlates with Index price.
 By understanding how inflows into these reservoirs correlate with the NQH2O prices, we can identify the value of hydrologic information for market participants.
 Figure 1 provides a map of the basins that account for 80% of the inflows into the CVP and SWP: Shasta, Oroville, Folsom, New Melones, and Millerton.

 Figure 2 illustrates the average annual observed inflow rate for each of these five reservoirs from 2000-2021.
 The patterns exhibit a signature spring snowmelt pulse, which occurs as the sun warms the mountain snowpack and generates flow into the reservoirs.
 This spring pulse is the most critical component in setting supply expectations for the year, as it dictates how much water is available for agriculture, environmental, municipal, and a range of other uses.
 Note how the spring pulse occurs earlier (March-May) among the big three reservoirs - Shasta, Oroville and Folsom - compared with New Melones and Millerton Lake, which receive inflow from further south in the Sierra Nevadas.

-These inflow patterns align with changes (deltas) in the NQH2O index, as shown in Figure 3.
-This time series illustrates how much the index price changed on average in each month between 2013 and 2021.
-Most of the changes in the index (both up and down) occur from February to March and April to May with very little change in June, October, and the end of the year.
+These inflow patterns align with changes (deltas) in the NQH2O Index, as shown in Figure 3.
+This time series illustrates how much the Index price changed on average in each month between 2013 and 2021.
+Most of the changes in the Index (both up and down) occur from February to March and April to May with very little change in June, October, and the end of the year.
 For example, the increase in Index level in April is indicative of the seasonality of farming, where farmers will pay a premium to secure water around April so that they know it’s available for the irrigation season (from June to August).

-As Figures 2 and 3 illustrate, the timing of the largest increases and decreases in index price occur at the same time as the rise and fall of the spring snowmelt pulse.
-Investigation of observed inflow volumes during this spring pulse - from February to April - indicates a strong relationship to the next month’s index change.
+As Figures 2 and 3 illustrate, the timing of the largest increases and decreases in Index price occur at the same time as the rise and fall of the spring snowmelt pulse.
+Investigation of observed inflow volumes during this spring pulse - from March through May - indicates a strong relationship to the next month’s Index change.
 Further driving this point, a robust linear regression analysis resulted in an R2 of 0.35, with all coefficients showing statistical significance.

-This suggests that we’re seeing a correlation between index price and the spring snowmelt pulse: hydrologic information consistently accounts for roughly a third of the future index price change during this period of the year.
+This suggests that we’re seeing a correlation between Index price and the spring snowmelt pulse: hydrologic information consistently explains roughly a third of the future Index price change during this period of the year.
 Again, the snowmelt season in California is the most important time of the year for determining water availability for human consumption, ecosystems, and agriculture.

-Further, as streamflow patterns diverge from the historical average, a change in the Index value is also observed.
+During periods when streamflow patterns diverge from the historical average, a change in the Index value is also observed.
 Visualizing the anomaly, which is the difference between the observed inflow and the long-term average, illustrates the relationship between changes in relative surface water availability and changes in the Index value during unusually wet and dry periods.
-Figure 4 illustrates this relationship between the inflow anomaly and the NQH2O index from 2013-2021.
+Figure 4 illustrates this relationship between the inflow anomaly and the NQH2O Index from 2013-2021.

-Generally, the index price goes higher during dry times and lower during wet times.
+Generally, the Index price goes higher during dry times and lower during wet times.
 This stands to reason: water is relatively more valuable when it is scarce.
-The index price shifts often trail peaks in inflow, and the largest price shifts typically occur after anomalies in flows.
-Each spike in price (2014, 2015, 2018, 2020, and 2021) follows an anomalously dry period, especially following lower than usual spring melts.
+The Index price shifts often trail peaks in inflow, and the largest price shifts typically occur after anomalies in flows.
+Each substantial spike in the Index value (2014, 2015, 2018, 2020, and 2021) follows an anomalously dry period, especially following lower than usual spring melts.
 In wet years (2017 and 2019), the Index value dropped as a result of increased supply and lower market demand for water.

 Next Steps: Using HydroForecast to Improve Market Efficiency

-To put these insights into action, beginning at the start of 2022, Upstream Tech will distribute a monthly outlook report to support California water users.
-Subscribe Here.
+To put these insights into action, beginning in early 2022 Upstream Tech will distribute a monthly outlook report to support California water users: Subscribe Here